JClones/JSFXClones/JClones_CA2A.md

 # JClones_CA2A
 JClones_CA2A plugin is a clone of digital emulation of the legendary LA-2A optical compressor, which is highly regarded in the audio industry for its smooth and musical compression characteristics.
-The cloned plugin was developed by a company, known for their popular digital audio workstation (DAW) software.
+The original plugin was developed by a company, known for their popular digital audio workstation (DAW) software.
 The plugin was designed to replicate the unique sound and behavior of the original hardware LA-2A, a tube-based optical compressor that became famous for its warm, natural-sounding compression.
-The cloned plugin was discontinued due to the acquisition of the development company in 2013.
+The original plugin was discontinued due to the acquisition of the development company in 2013.

 ## Main Parameters